-- 17.15.
-The Habitat Survey for Dacorum3 identified over 200 Wildlife Sites, some of which overlap with other designations.
-This list is updated annually by the Hertfordshire Wildlife Sites Partnership, whenever new sites are identified or existing sites lose their nature conservation value.
-There are two Regionally Important Geological and Geomorphological (RIGGs) sites within the borough: pingos on Boxmoor and puddingstone boulders at Castle Hill, Berkhamsted. - 17.16.
-Not all areas of importance to biodiversity are protected by formal designations.
+- 16.18 The Habitat Survey for Dacorum4 identified over 200 Wildlife Sites, some of which overlap with higher designations.
+This list is updated annually by the Hertfordshire Wildlife Sites Partnership, when new sites are identified or existing sites lose their nature conservation value. - 16.19 Not all areas of importance to biodiversity are protected by formal designations.
 Features such as the Grand Union Canal, river valleys, chalk streams, areas of ancient semi-natural woodland, orchards, nature reserves, important trees and hedges and other local green spaces within towns and villages are collectively very significant and need protection.
 Opportunities will be taken to create new greenspace, designate new Local Nature Reserves (LNRs) to meet the local accessibility standards set by Natural England and support countryside management initiatives.
+Management of the water resource and restoration of seasonal flows in the chalk streams will be critical.

-3 Hertfordshire habitats Survey and Reports, 1994-1998, Herts and Middlesex Wildlife Trust and the Hertfordshire Biological Records Centre.
+4 Hertfordshire Habitats Survey and Reports, 1994-1998, Herts and Middlesex Wildlife Trust and the Hertfordshire Biological Records Centre.

-- 17.17.
-The increasing fragmentation of habitats will be addressed.
+- 16.20 The increasing fragmentation of habitats will be addressed.
 Many areas have become isolated 'islands,' increasingly vulnerable to extreme weather conditions, disease and climate change.
-Habitat fragmentation is greatest in the southern and eastern parts of the borough. - 17.18.
-Key Biodiversity Areas4 are identified on Map 3.
-They contain particularly high concentrations of either woodland, wetland, grassland or a broader mosaic of habitats and have the greatest potential for joining fragments of habitats and creating, restoring and managing large areas of quality habitat. - 17.19.
-The Carbon Offset Fund (Policy CS30) will help provide additional tree and woodland planting, to extend and supplement existing green corridors and to reinforce existing landscape belts.
-The biodiversity value of new landscaping and open space will be increased through careful design and the use of appropriate native species. - 17.20.
-The Hertfordshire Biodiversity Action Plan sets targets for biodiversity within the County and the Chilterns Conservation Board's Management Plan includes biodiversity targets that specifically relate to land within the Chilterns Area of Outstanding Natural Beauty.
-The Council supports the monitoring of these targets and will promote the sharing of monitoring information.
+Habitat fragmentation is greatest in the southern and eastern parts of the borough. - 16.21 Key Biodiversity Areas5 are identified on Map 3.
+They contain particularly high concentrations of either woodland, wetland, grassland or a broader mosaic of habitats and have the greatest potential for joining fragments of habitats and creating, restoring and managing large areas of quality habitat. - 16.22 The Sustainability Offset Fund (Policy CS30) will help provide additional tree and woodland planting, to extend and supplement existing green corridors and to reinforce existing landscape belts.
+The biodiversity value of new landscaping and open space will be increased through careful design and the use of appropriate native species. - 16.23 The Hertfordshire Biodiversity Action Plan sets targets for biodiversity within the County and the Chilterns Conservation Board's Management Plan includes biodiversity targets that specifically relate to land within the Chilterns Area of Outstanding Natural Beauty.
+The Council supports the monitoring of these targets and will promote the sharing of monitoring information. - 16.24 Geological conservation has been less researched.
+The two Regionally Important Geological and Geomorphological (RIGGs) sites within the borough pingos on Boxmoor and puddingstone boulders at Castle Hill, Berkhamsted will be added to in the light of further information.